-A car accident is an all too common experience with the UK annual rate of over 150,000 minor injuries, 20,000 serious injuries and well over 1,500 fatalities.
-If you have been injured in a motor vehicle collision you will need specialist legal advice which we can provide at no cost to you.
+A motor vehicle injury is an all too common experience with the UK annual rate of over 150,000 minor injuries, 20,000 serious injuries and well over 1,500 fatalities.
+If you have been injured in a collision you will need specialist legal advice which our car accident solicitors can provide at no cost to you.
 In most motor vehicle collisions it is straight forward to determine who was to blame but some cases, especially multiple vehicle collisions are complex and establishing liability for negligence may be a difficult task.
 Our car accident solicitors are experienced in obtaining evidence in order to give you definitive advice about who was at fault for the accident.
 If you believe that the accident which caused you injury was not your fault and that it happened within the last three years, you should contact us for free advice without further obligation.

 It's always different when you or a friend or loved one are involved - it becomes personal and that's when you need specialist advice from solicitors experienced in personal injury compensation claims.
 If you complete the contact form, email our offices or call the helpline we will determine the following items at no cost to you :-

 In some cases it is easy to determine who was to blame, such as a rear end shunt at traffic lights but some car accidents are complex and not at all obvious.
 If you are involved in a motor vehicle collision never make any admissions to other parties involved and contact us immediately to have the case reviewed.
 Our car accident solicitors are experienced in reviewing accident situations and will obtain such further evidence as they need to advise you on who was at fault.